-NAMD incorporates the Distributed Parallel Multipole Tree Algorithm (DPMTA) [3] and Distributed Particle Mesh Ewald (DPME) algorithms, which takes the full electrostatic interactions into account.
-These algorithm reduces the computational complexity of electrostatic force evaluation from $O(N^2)$ to O(N) or $O(N \log N)$.
+NAMD incorporates the Particle Mesh Ewald (PME) algorithm, which takes the full electrostatic interactions into account.
+This algorithm reduces the computational complexity of electrostatic force evaluation from $O(N^2)$ to $O(N \log N)$.

 • Multiple Time Stepping

 The velocity Verlet integration method [1] is used to advance the positions and velocities of the atoms in time.
 To further reduce the cost of the evaluation of long-range electrostatic forces, a multiple time step scheme is employed.
 The local interactions (bonded, van der Waals and electrostatic interactions within a specified distance) are calculated at each time step.
 The longer range interactions (electrostatic interactions beyond the specified distance) are only computed less often.
 This amortizes the cost of computing the electrostatic forces over several timesteps.
 A smooth splitting function is used to separate a quickly varying short-range portion of the electrostatic interaction from a more slowly varying long-range component.
 It is also possible to employ an intermediate timestep for the short-range nonbonded interactions, performing only bonded interactions every timestep.